 Recent examples of his work include acting for Rakuten Kobo in Canada’s eBooks case, where Niki successfully obtained the first-ever injunction against the Commissioner and the first-ever order of the Competition Tribunal rescinding the Commissioner’s consent agreement with various eBook publishers.
 Niki’s creative approach to litigating competition law saw him obtain leave of the Tribunal to bring a private action against music publishing companies, one of the few instances of the Tribunal allowing a private party, rather than the Commissioner of Competition, to bring a private application before it.
 In class actions, Niki has acted in the auto-parts cases, for individuals implicated in the polyurethane foam case, and is currently acting in two pending class actions involving the sub-sovereign bond market.

-He has been repeatedly recognized in Chambers Global, Chambers Canada, and the Global Competition Review as a leader in corporate commercial litigation and competition law and is also featured in Who's Who Legal: Competition Future Leaders – Partners 2018.
+He has been repeatedly recognized in Chambers Global, Benchmark Litigation, and the Global Competition Review as a leader in corporate commercial litigation and competition law and is also featured in Who's Who Legal: Competition Future Leaders – Partners.
+Outside the world competition law, Niki has worked on all manner of commercial litigation matters, with a particular focus on cross border litigation, the intersection between public law and commercial law, and the use of interim injunctions to advance his clients’ legal positions, including through Mareva Injunctions and Norwich Orders.

 A former clerk for the Court of Appeal of Ontario, Niki frequently speaks at conferences both in Canada and internationally and plays leadership roles in the Canadian and American Bar Associations' competition law committees.
 He is widely published, most recently as editor of Litigating Competition Law in Canada (LexisNexis Canada, 2018).
 The publication focuses on the advice needed to advance or defend competition litigation in Canada and is the only Canadian textbook dedicated to the topic.
 He also is a co-author, with former Supreme Court of Canada Judge the Hon.
 Thomas Cromwell and Bryan Finlay QC of Witness Preparation: A Practical Guide (Thomson Reuters, 2018), now in its 4th edition.